Getting The Most From The 2024 UK Corporate Governance Reforms

 Looking Back at SOx Compliance and Control Effectiveness

 The team at Loughridge Transformations has many years of experience working with SOx compliance.
-During their time at a top-five FTSE company, they worked with the SOx methodology, design, deployment and audit from its inception in 2004.
+While at a top-five FTSE company, they worked with the SOx methodology, design, deployment and audit from its inception in 2004, and they have been working with clients requiring SOx compliance ever since.
 Some readers may remember that the approach in the early days often felt like “quantity over quality”.
 The result was hundreds, if not thousands, of non-standardised SOx controls and many unhappy SOx control operators.
 However, in hindsight, organisations likely chose that approach because the alternative of regulatory non-compliance was unacceptable.

 The Next Phase of Compliance

 However, the next phase of the compliance journey was to take a step back and re-think their approach for those companies that invested the time and effort.
 The list of control effectiveness improvement opportunities was inevitably long.
-It included, for example, standardisation, classification of key- and non-key controls, and improved, more sharply worded control descriptions.
+It included, for example, standardisation, classification of key- and non-key controls, and more precise wording of control descriptions.

 Ultimately, those companies successfully achieved process and control integration.
 They reduced the absolute number of SOx controls (not too many or too few) and, most importantly, delivered global standardisation.
 These efforts led, in turn, to improved adoption from control operators and a much lower percentage of control failures.
 Consequently, the level and quality of assurance significantly increased.